Considerate-Digital/carbonclicks/README.md

 ### Future Development
 Here, in no particular order, are a list of future developments we'd like to undertake:
 - Add further insights to the dashboard (ideas welcome!)
+- Remove the reliance on Google Mail for the login and email provision.
 - Replace the incoming data API with Actix (Rust)
 - Replace the worker scripts with WASM using Rust wasm-bindgen.